Itishree12/Insurance-Fraud-Detection-/README.md

 The project is organized as follows:

-- `data/`: Contains the dataset used for model training.
+- `Data/`: Contains the dataset used for model training.
-- `notebooks/`: Jupyter notebooks used for EDA, feature selection, and model development.
+- `EDA/`: Jupyter notebooks used for EDA.
-- `src/`: Python source code for data preprocessing, feature selection, and model development.
+- `Model/`: Python source code for data preprocessing, feature selection, and model development.
 - `README.md`: You are here, providing an overview of the project.

 ## Data